togkousa/kmerAnalyzer/README.md

 The current application supports only .fasta files as input files.

 # How to execute
-1. In order to run the application, there must be
+1. In order to execute the application, there must be a unique .fasta file inside the 'data/' folder, which will be used as an input to the current kmer analyzer toolkit.
 2. Folders 'Input/', 'Output/' and 'ClusteringData/' need to be empty.
 Otherwise, the application will remove everything (file or subfolder) inside them.
 3. Place the input .fasta file into folder 'data/'.
 (A test file is uploaded in the current github reposiroty called 'data/sample_dnaseq1.fasta')
 4. Go to terminal and change directory to your current local repository of the application.
 5. Execute the python script "featuresExtraction.py" -> (type the following command: $ python featuresExtraction.py)

-Steps 3 and 4 can also be executed by using a python IDE.
+Steps 4 and 5 can also be executed by using a python IDE.

 # Outputs
 Assuming that the input file is called 'filename.fasta':